Scottie-Houghton/reading-notes/README.md

 In my free time, I enjoy attending live shows at my favorite music venues and hanging out with friends at our local haunts in my neighborhood (sometimes while singing karaoke).
 During the Spring and Summer, I can be found camping or watching my beloved Mariners at the ballpark.
 While in the Fall and Winter, I look forward to bowling every Tuesday on my league or finding pub trivia nights to test my knowledge.

 ## What does *Growth Mindset* mean to me?

+While someone may be inherently intelligent or talented at something, everyone has the potential to develop their knowledge and gain new abilities.
+Through dedication and hard work, anyone can achieve their goals.